elvis-epx/LoRaMaDoR/PacketFormat.md

 ## FEC code

-Every packet is trailed by a 20-octet FEC (Forward Error Code).
+Every packet is trailed by a FEC (Forward Error Code).
+The code can be Reed-Solomon RS(50,10), RS(100,14) or RS(200,20) depending on packet size.

-Since Reed-Solomon codes demand a fixed-size message, it is calculated as if the network packet was padded with nulls (binary zeros).
+Since Reed-Solomon codes demand a fixed-size message, it is calculated as if the network packet was padded with nulls (binary zeros) up to 50, 100 or 200 octets.

-In order to contemplate low-memory microcontrollers, which cannot handle RS codes above a certain size, two base sizes (and therefore two different RS codes) are
-used: 100/80 and 200/180.
+The idea of using several codes is to keep the redundancy and error correction power roughly similar to all packet sizes, with a discreet advantage given to shorter packets (< 100 octets).

 The reference FEC RS implementation is https://github.com/simonyipeter/Arduino-FEC .